StephanieRuthJones/jest-testing-qa/README.md

 1. Create `math.test.js` (one way to add a test file).
 What is another way you could add tests to this project?
 2. Import functions we want to test to test file
-3. Run `npm test` - What happens?
+3. Run `npm test`.
+What happens?
 Why?
-4. Create tests for each of the functions in `math.js`
+4. Create one test case for each of the functions in `math.js`
+5. Run the tests.
+What happens?
+Why?
+**Fix the error and make sure tests pass**
+6. Now we need to think about other cases to test:
+    * Add: adding to 0, adding negative numbers
+    * Subtract: subtracting from 0, subtracting negative numbers
+    * Multiply: multiply by 0, multiplying by 1
+    * Divide: dividing by 0, dividing num by itself, etc.

 **Question:** What is the difference between expect vs. assert in Jest?
 **Answer:** est uses "matchers" to let you test values in different ways.
 When you're writing tests, you often need to check that values meet certain conditions. expect gives you access to a number of "matchers" that let you validate different things.